kushal-KRB/start-learning/day1.md

 Overview
-term : On Day 1 of the 30 Days AWS Challenge, I got started by learning the basics of cloud computing.
+ On Day 1 of the 30 Days AWS Challenge, I got started by learning the basics of cloud computing.
 This included understanding what cloud computing is, why it’s important, and some of the key components that make it work.
 I also learned about the different types of cloud services, the ways cloud infrastructure can be deployed, and took my first steps with AWS Educate.

 Cloud Computing:
  Cloud Computing is the on-demand delivery of computing services such as servers, storage, databases, networking software, and analytics.